Nick Burton (GBR) – CCI5*-L Ground Jury President

 Kent Allen, D.V.M.
 (USA) – Treating Veterinarian

-|Dr. Kent Allen currently resides in The Plains, Virginia at Virginia Equine Imaging.
-Dr. Allen received his veterinary degree from the University of Missouri in 1979.
+Kent currently resides in The Plains, Virginia.
+He received his veterinary degree from the University of Missouri in 1979.
 His practice, Virginia Equine Imaging, focuses on top-level sports medicine, lameness, and diagnostic imaging.
 Dr. Allen is certified by the International Society of Equine Locomotor Pathology (ISELP) and serves as its Vice President and Executive Director.
-He also serves as the Volunteer Chairman of the United States Equestrian Federation (USEF) Veterinary and Drug and Medications Committees.
-He has served as USEF Team Veterinarian in multiple roles in multiple disciplines and has served on the Board of Directors for USEF and United States Eventing Association (USEA).
-Dr. Allen is the National Head Veterinarian for the Federation Equestrian Internationale (FEI) for the United States and serves on the FEI Veterinary and List Committees.
+He also serves as the Volunteer Chairman of the US Equestrian Federation (USEF) Veterinary and Drug and Medications committees.
+He has served as USEF Team Veterinarian in multiple roles in multiple disciplines and has served on the Board of Directors for USEF and US Eventing Association (USEA).
+Kent is the National Head Veterinarian for the Federation Equestrian Internationale (FEI) for the United States and serves on the FEI Veterinary and List committees.
 He has been the Foreign Veterinary Delegate (Veterinary Judge and Technical Delegate) in two Olympic Games, two Pan-Am Games and served as the Veterinary Services Manager at an Olympic and World Equestrian Games.

 Susan Johns, D.V.M.
 (USA) – Treating Veterinarian

-|Dr. Susan Johns joined Virginia Equine Imaging in the spring of 2002, following graduation from Virginia-Maryland Regional College of Veterinary Medicine.
-For the past fourteen years, her career path has been focused on equine sports medicine and diagnostic imaging.
-She has served as a United States Equestrian Federation treating team veterinarian for both Eventing and Combined Driving.
-Dr. Johns is a member of the International Society for Equine Locomotor Pathology and is certified in veterinary acupuncture.
-For over ten years, she has been dedicated to the North American Junior and Young Rider Championships serving as a team treating veterinarian for multiple areas.
-Dr. Johns currently serves as the Head Veterinarian for the United States Eventing Team.|
+Susan joined Virginia Equine Imaging in the spring of 2002, following graduation from Virginia-Maryland Regional College of Veterinary Medicine.
+For the past 14 years, her career path has been focused on equine sports medicine and diagnostic imaging.
+She has served as a US Equestrian Federation treating team veterinarian for both Eventing and Combined Driving.
+Susan is a member of the International Society for Equine Locomotor Pathology and is certified in veterinary acupuncture.
+For over 10 years, she has been dedicated to the North American Junior and Young Rider Championships serving as a team treating veterinarian for multiple areas.
+Susan currently serves as the Head Veterinarian for the US Eventing Team.